Synchrony Financial

-Synchrony Financial is an American consumer financial services company with its headquarters in Stamford, Connecticut, United States.
-The company offers consumer financing products, including credit, promotional financing and loyalty programs, installment lending to industries and consumers through Synchrony Bank, its wholly owned online bank subsidiary.
+Synchrony Financial is an American consumer financial services company with its headquarters in Stamford, Connecticut.
+The company offers consumer financing products including credit, promotional financing, loyalty programs, and installment lending to both industries and consumers through Synchrony Bank, its wholly owned online bank subsidiary.

-Brands partnered with Synchrony include Amazon, Lowe's, Guitar Center, Cathay Pacific, Rakuten, Verizon, Sleep Number, Walgreens, and Sam's Club.
 Synchrony owns CareCredit, a credit card for medical and veterinary expenses.

 History

 Previously named GE Capital Retail Finance Corporation, Synchrony was incorporated in Delaware in 2003.
 The company was inactive until 2013.
 Centered on co-branded credit products, Synchrony went public in July 2014 and raised $2.88 billion in its initial public offering.